 Learn More About This Earth Day Scavenger Hunt

 This free printable Earth Day scavenger hunt is on one page.
 Instructions are provided on the worksheet.
-Your kids will color in the objects as they see or find them.
+Your kids will color in the different items as they see or find them.

-This scavenger hunt for kids features Earth Day themes, including:
+This fun scavenger hunt for kids features Earth Day themes, including: